Prorastomus: Taxonomy

 The generic name Prorastomus, a combination of Greek πρῷρα (prōra), prow, and στόμα (stoma), mouth, refers to the lower jaw of the animal "resembling the prow of a wherry".

 The genus name Prorastomus comes from Greek prora meaning "prow" and Latin stomus meaning "mouth."
-In 1892, naturalist Richard Lydekker respelled it as Prorastoma with a feminine ending, however this was unjustified as stomus is masculine in Latin.
+In 1892, naturalist Richard Lydekker respelled it as Prorastoma with a feminine ending, however this was unjustified as stomus, masculine in Latin, has priority.

 Prorastomus is one of two genera of the family Prorastomidae, the other Pezosiren.
 These two species are the oldest sirenians, dating to the Eocene.

 The first specimen was described by paleontologist Sir Richard Owen in 1855, and, being found in Jamaica in the Yellow Limestone Group, pointed to the origin of Sirenia as being in the New World rather than the Old World as was previously thought.
 However, the modern understanding of Afrotheria as a clade that originally diversified in Africa overturns this idea.
 The holotype specimen, BMNH 44897, comprises a skull, jaw, and atlas of the neck vertebrae.
 When Owen first acquired the skull, it was broken in two between the eyes and the braincase.
 Another specimen was found in 1989 in the same formation, USNM 437769, comprising the frontal bone, a tusk, vertebrae fragments, and ribs.